 In addition to Form 8938, other reporting requirements may apply to those with foreign investments, trusts, and businesses.

-I have been filing my FBARs timely every year; do I still have additional reporting requirements?
+I have been filing my FBARs on time every year.
+Do I still have additional FATCA reporting requirements?

 What happens if I need to file FATCA but don’t?

 The penalties for non-compliance can be substantial; for example, FBAR penalties of $10,000 can be assessed for non-willful violations, and the greater of $100,000 or 50% of the foreign account balance can be assessed for willful violations.
 Form 8938 carries penalties of up to $10,000 for failure to disclose accounts, and an additional $10,000 for every 30 days (up to $60,000) of non-filing after the IRS contacts you.
 In addition, you may face criminal penalties.
 The IRS offers various amnesty programs to help taxpayers comply with their filing requirements, some with minimal or no penalties assessed.
 Form 8938 and FBARs are information returns that carry no tax assessment; however, as noted above, failure to file these returns can come with harsh consequences.